This article defines what Data Repository Service Uniform Resource Identifiers (DRS URIs) are and why and where they are used in Terra.

 For more information about the GA4GH Data Repository Service (DRS)-specific tools in Terra:

-- terra-notebooks-utils README
+- See the terra-notebooks-utils README